Geeta Vadhera: Career

-Geeta has shown her artworks in Asia, Australia and Europe.
+Geeta has shown her artworks in Asia, Australia and Europe.She has had a total of 35 solo exhibitions of her works across the world.
 In 1986, she showed her paintings at the Orchard Point Gallery in Singapore and the following year at the Funan Centre.
 In 1988, she exhibited 24 paintings at the Arts Festival Fringe.
-In 2011, she took her oil paintings to Dubai.
+In 2011, she exhibited her paintings at Jumeirah Emirates Tower at Dubai.
 Her art has been inspired by the Sufi poetry of Bulleh Shah and the Isha Upanishad.

+Geeta's works on Concrete Poetry, the poetry inherent in the Devnagri script, has been stored in the international archives of Concrete Poetry in Germany.